Python-GIS-book/site/source/part1/chapter-02/md/01-for-loops.md

     text_representation:
       extension: .md
       format_name: markdown
-      format_version: '1.2'
+      format_version: '1.3'
-      jupytext_version: 1.6.0
+      jupytext_version: 1.11.5
   kernelspec:
-    display_name: Python 3
+    display_name: Python 3 (ipykernel)
     language: python
     name: python3
 ---

 # for loops

 In the previous section we introduced *{term}`lists <list>`* in Python, one form of a collection of values that can be represented by a single variable.
 In this lesson we will learn how to use *{term}`loops <loop>`*.
 Loops allow parts of code to be repeated some number of times, such as iterating over all of the items in a Python list and performing a calculation on each item.

 ## A (bad) example